CycleMLP: A MLP-like Architecture for Dense Prediction: Introduction

 \section{Introduction}

-Modeling in computer vision has been long dominated by convolutional neural networks~(CNNs)~\cite{krizhevsky2012imagenet, simonyan2014very, he2016deep} since the powerful hardware and highly optimized implementation of convolution were ready.
-However, inspired by successes in Natural Language Processing~(NLP) field, Transformers~\cite{vaswani2017attention} have been recently adopted into the computer vision community and made numerous breakthroughs~\cite{vit, touvron2020training, liu2021Swin}.
-Transformers~\cite{vaswani2017attention} are built with multi-head self-attention layers, multi-layer perceptrons~(MLPs), and skip connections~\cite{he2016deep}.
-More recently, building models solely on MLPs and skip connections without the self-attention layers has been a new trend for visual recognition tasks~\cite{mlp-mixer, resmlp, gmlp}.
+Vision models in computer vision have been long dominated by convolutional neural networks~(CNNs)~\citep{krizhevsky2012imagenet, he2016deep}.
+Recently, inspired by the successes in Natural Language Processing~(NLP) field, Transformers~\citep{vaswani2017attention} are adopted into the computer vision community.
+Built with self-attention layers, multi-layer perceptrons~(MLPs), and skip connections, Transformers make numerous breakthroughs on visual tasks~\citep{vit, liu2021Swin}.
+More recently,~\citep{mlp-mixer, gmlp} have validated that building models solely on MLPs and skip connections without the self-attention layers can achieve surprisingly promising results on ImageNet~\citep{deng2009imagenet} classification.

-The MLP-like models~\cite{mlp-mixer, resmlp, gmlp} are much simpler than Transformer-based models in: They replace the self-attention sub-layers by the purely fully-connected layers\footnote{\textit{MLP} and \textit{FC} are are used interchangeably.}~(equal to the $1\times 1$ convolution), removing the attention calculations.
-These models achieved surprisingly promising results on ImageNet~\cite{deng2009imagenet} classification, which are even comparable to CNNs when trained on large scale datasets~(\textit{e.g.,} ImageNet-21K and JFT-300M).

-Despite promising results on visual recognition tasks, these MLP-like models can not be used in other downstream tasks, \textit{e.g.,} object detection and semantic segmentation due to the two challenges:

-(1)~Such models are composed of blocks with the same architectures, resulting in features with a single scale in low resolution.
-Thus, the non-hierarchical architectures make the model infeasible to provide pyramid feature representations.